kualta/site/posts/parochial-problems.md

 **Y:** Well, regardless of the time, people with the power will try to take advantage of people without it.

 **K:** Indeed, humans are inherently power-seeking creatures.
 But only as long as there's limited resources, you see?
 Once everyone becomes infinitely rich, people would become much less hostile, too.
-At least that's what I noticed: the less one struggles to survive, the less implications they have for exploitation...
+At least that's what I noticed: the less one struggles to survive, the less motivation one has for exploitation...

 **Y:** People preached the same thing during the industrial revolution, no? - "Once we create more machines, everyone will be rich".
 The result?
 More inequality.
 The rich get richer, and the poor get poorer...

 **K:** But were they wrong though?

-**Y:** What do you mean?
+**Y:** Huh?

 **K:** The industrial revolution happened just a few centuries ago, but people were poor for much longer.
 Before, human progress was linear _[I draw a linear graph in the air]_, and now it's moving exponentially _[I quickly raise one of my hands]_, [double exponential](https://waitbutwhy.com/2015/01/artificial-intelligence-revolution-1.html) that is.
-Even the poorest of the regions live better than they used to.
+Even the poorest of the regions live better than they ever did.

-**Y:** So you're saying that people would get even richer, but what makes you think that inequality would not get even worse?!
+**Y:** So you're saying that people would get even richer, but what makes you think that inequality would not simply get worse?

 **K:** I think you severely underestimate the power of infinity, my friend.
 In a few years, all of these parochial problems would cease to exist.
-Once we solve alignment, everything else gets solved by default.
+Once we solve alignment, everything else gets solved, too.

 _[The elevator doors opened, and we both stepped inside]_